DE-IBH/b3lb-docs/docs/source/prerequisites.rst

 A reverse proxy with the following features is required:

 - to get a wildcard certificate from *Let's'Encrypt* the use of the `ACME DNS-01 challenge <https://letsencrypt.org/docs/challenge-types/#dns-01-challenge>`_ is required (*recommended*)
-- restrict access to selected *b3lb* urls to protect admin & metrics
+- access ACLs to protect *b3lb* admin & metrics urls

 `traefik <https://github.com/traefik/traefik>`_ has proven to work very well for *b3lb*.